Florence facts and figures

 Famous worldwide for its perfect preservation, Florence stands as it did during the fifteenth century.
 Nevertheless, thanks to the modernization projects commissioned by the city’s town hall, Florence is a perfect mix of modernity and classicism.
 One of the new projects worth highlighting is the new high-speed railway station.

-Italy’s official currency is the euro, like some other members of the European Union.
+Italy’s official currency is the euro, like many other members of the European Union.

 The current time in Italy is CEST (Central European Summer Time) in the summer and CET (Central European Time) in winter, like Spain and France.